-This article aims to ensure in Emergency, Blackout or Restoration State communication between the in Restoration Plan identified parties, to exchange the necessary information for operating or restoring the system.
-Therefore each TSO, DSO and Significant Grid Users identified in the Restoration Plan and Restoration Service Providers shall establish in cooperation with the other parties at least one redundant voice communication system and one redundant data communication system.
+This article aims that in Emergency, Blackout or Restoration State, a proper communication between the parties identified in Restoration Plan can take place, to exchange the necessary information for operating or restoring the system.
+Therefore each TSO, DSO and Significant Grid Users identified in the Restoration Plan and Restoration Service Providers shall establish in cooperation with the other parties at least one redundant voice communication system.

-This means that two independent communication channels need to be established (e.g. for voice communication: direct phone lines and satellite communication).
+This means that two independent communication channels need to be established (e.g. direct phone lines and satellite communication).